• Skip to primary navigation

 • Review emergency procedures and update safety protocols with faculty and staff and practice.
 Have a calendar of when drills and procedures will be practiced with students.
 These can often be put aside during busy times of the year.

-4. Deepening Parent Partnerships
+4. A Good Leader Deepens Parent Partnerships

 Parents are the primary educators of faith.
 Strengthening that partnership cultivates a richer home and school connection.
 A united front between school and home leads to stronger outcomes and deeper formation.